magento/merchdocs/src/catalog/search-results.md

 ## Keyword mapping to extend search results

-This technique uses an attribute to create a keyword-based association between two products, so they are each returned in the search results of the other.
+This technique uses an attribute to create a keyword-based association between two products so that a search for either product returns results for both products.
 You can use keyword mapping to promote a product in search results where it otherwise wouldn't appear.

 ![]({% link catalog/assets/storefront-search-results-extended.png %}){: .zoom}
 _Search results with keyword mapping_